GenderDysphoria/GenderDysphoria.fyi/public/en/sexual-dysphoria.md

 I could not stand to be associated with that male gaze.
 Even around the most beautiful women, I would avoid even looking at them, because I did not want to be seen as the kind of person that stares at women.
 I did not want to be seen as a predator.

-This is the coercive male gaze: [compulsory heterosexuality](https://en.wikipedia.org/wiki/Compulsory_heterosexuality) placed upon closeted trans women due to heteronormative ideologies.
-A cognitive dissonance that causes intense guilt and shame surrounding appreciation of ones peers and gendered interests.
+This is the coercive male gaze: [compulsory heterosexuality](https://en.wikipedia.org/wiki/Compulsory_heterosexuality) placed upon closeted trans women due to heteronormative ideologies — a cognitive dissonance that causes intense guilt and shame surrounding appreciation of one's peers and gendered interests.

-Once you remove this male framework – once one is able to perceive themselves as female and accept these interests and observations are valid – that shame and guilt completely evaporates.
+Once you remove this male framework – once one is able to perceive themselves as female and accept these interests and observations as valid – that shame and guilt completely evaporates.
 Even when the interest is sapphic in nature and genuinely includes sexual desire, it is no longer tainted with this layer of objectification.
-I am able to appreciate the femininity and the beauty of my female peers without judgments, I can compliment them without fearing being perceived as a creep, or having my intentions misinterpreted.
+I am able to appreciate the femininity and the beauty of my female peers without judgment, and I can compliment them without fearing being perceived as a creep or having my intentions misinterpreted.

 It was a dysphoria I could not possibly have put into words until after it had finally been relieved.
-I was even more relieved as I began to integrate into queer women's spaces and came to realize that _women are exactly as thirsty as men are_, we're just (usually) much more respectful about it.
+I was even more relieved as I began to integrate into queer women's spaces and came to realize that _women are exactly as thirsty as men are_; we're just (usually) much more respectful about it.
 It was a release of guilt that I didn't even know I was carrying.